Who is the Daniel Richman, the 'good friend' who leaked Comey's private memo?

 Comey added that because his writings were unclassified he felt he could share them but didn't want to do it personally with the media.
 "I was worried it would be like feeding seagulls at the beach," he told senators.

-Comey's discussions with Trump are part of the committee's larger hearing on alleged Russian meddling in last year's election.
+Comey's discussions with Trump are part of the committee's larger inquiry into alleged Russian meddling in last year's election.

 Richman and Comey’s ties run deep, and the pair has been friends for 30 years, the law professor told NBC News last fall.